Double jump phase transition in a soliton cellular automaton: Introduction

-Erd\H{o}s and R\'{e}nyi coined the term \emph{double jump} to describe the emergence of a giant component in the random graph $G(n,c/n)$ at $c=1$.
-The phase transition in the random box-ball system is analogous to the phase transition in $G(n,p/n(1-p))$.
-There, it is well known that all connected components are of size $O(\log n)$ for $p<1/2$; connected components of size $\Theta(n^{2/3})$ emerge at $p=1/2$; and for $p>1/2$, the largest component is of size $\Theta(n)$ while the rest have size $O(\log{n})$.
+Erd\H{o}s and R\'{e}nyi coined the term \emph{double jump} to describe the emergence of a giant component in the sparse random graph with $n$ vertices, each pair independently joined by an edge with probability $c/n$, where $c>0$ is a parameter.
+The analogy between random graph components and box-ball solitons becomes apparent if we take $c=p/(1-p)$.
+Then with high probability, all connected components of the Erd\H{o}s-R\'{e}nyi graph are of size $O(\log n)$ for $p<1/2$; components of size $\Theta(n^{2/3})$ emerge at $p=1/2$; and for $p>1/2$, the largest component is of size $\Theta(n)$ while all the rest have size $O(\log{n})$ \cite{ErdRen}.
+Except for the exponent $2/3$ (which becomes $1/2$) this is exactly the behavior of the soliton lengths in the box-ball system as summarized in the last two columns of Table~\ref{fig:table}.